 Stage 5: Therapy for Adolescence

-The teen and tween years are full of growth, possibility, and big questions — but they can also feel scary or overwhelming.
+The teen years are full of growth, possibility, and big questions — but they can also feel scary or overwhelming.
 Erikson described this stage as Identity vs. Role Confusion, meaning it’s a time when young people are exploring who they are, what they believe in, and where they belong.
+This can bring up questions like:

 Who am I, really?